Louis Alexandre Auguste Chevrolat

-Louis Alexandre Auguste Chevrolat was a French entomologist, born 29 March 1799 in Paris and died 16 December 1884 in Paris.
+Louis Alexandre Auguste Chevrolat ([lwi alɛksɑ̃dʁ oɡyst ʃəvʁɔla]; 29 March 1799, Paris – 16 December 1884, Paris) was a French entomologist.
+He specialized mainly on the beetles and was a founder of the Societe entomologique de France in 1832.

-In government service in Paris, this amateur entomologist studied mainly beetles and birds.
+Chevrolat worked as a toll administrator in government service in Paris.
+He was an amateur entomologist who studied mainly beetles and birds.
 He published nearly 250 notes and papers and was the author of more than 2,000 species.
 He was one of the founders of the Société entomologique de France in 1832.
 On his death, his collection was dispersed.
 Part of his collection is now in the Natural History Museum in London along with some manuscripts.